bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 cd /
 cd /etc

-**BONUS:** Other way to reach your home directory is step by step using the ‘tilde’ character (”~”) at the start of your path similarly means “starting from my home directory”.
+**BONUS:** Another way to reach your home directory is step by step using the ‘tilde’ character (”~”) at the start of your path.
+This similarly means “starting from my home directory”.

 Try
 ```
 cd ~